pwildenhain/tic_tac_toe/README.md

 Created this module as part of my Python Bootcamp

-To play the game, clone the repo and run the following in your terminal
+To play the game, clone the repo and run the following in the terminal

 ```
 $ python -m tic_tac_toe